-- · Advanced sensors give visibility into feeder behavior. - Field Automation - Automatic fault isolation via recloser auto loop design; - Reduced customer outages and faster restore times with auto loop restoration schemes; and - Strategic placement of MOABs to provide 250 customer segmentation; - Reduced truck rolls; and - Faster restoration times. - Centralized Automation Control - Monitoring and Control from the Distribution Control Center (DCC); - Segmentation and customer restoration via SCADA controlled devices; and - The SCADA controlled devices provide monitoring, control and automation through the ADMS with Fault Location, Isolation and Service Restoration (FLISR) utilizing the reclosers and smart fuses to enable automatic system healing of the distribution circuits.
+- Advanced sensors give visibility into feeder behavior. - Field Automation - Automatic fault isolation via recloser auto loop design; - Reduced customer outages and faster restore times with auto loop restoration schemes; and - Strategic placement of MOABs to provide 250 customer segmentation; - Reduced truck rolls; and - Faster restoration times. - Centralized Automation Control - Monitoring and Control from the Distribution Control Center (DCC); - Segmentation and customer restoration via SCADA controlled devices; and - The SCADA controlled devices provide monitoring, control and automation through the ADMS with Fault Location, Isolation and Service Restoration (FLISR) utilizing the reclosers and smart fuses to enable automatic system healing of the distribution circuits.

-O&R initially planned to install the remaining distribution automation components over an eight-year timeframe.
-However, due to the new climate change science, O&R is proposing to accelerate these installations to a five-year deployment (2025 - 2029) to achieve improved resiliency for all customers.
-O&R plans to engage one to two additional contractor crews to complete installations.
-The revised budget to support this accelerated deployment will cover material, labor and engineering costs and will support approximately 180 devices per year.
+O&R plans to install the remaining distribution automation components over a six-year timeframe.
+The budget will cover material, labor and engineering costs and will support approximately 120 devices per year.
 Each unit costs, on average, between \$60k and \$65k.
-The chart below shows O&R's progress toward complete DA device deployment.
-Currently, the Company's electric distribution system is outfitted with approximately 500 reclosers, 1010 MOABs, 126 smart capacitors, and over 157 circuits in auto loop configuration.
+As of 11/15/23, the Company's electric distribution system is outfitted with approximately 500 reclosers, 1010 MOABs, 126 smart capacitors, and over 157 circuits in auto loop configuration.